-Advancing social equity is a similarly pressing challenge, especially as both the country and the world grapple with levels of economic uncertainty not experienced in a generation.
-For us, positive change means supporting the health and wellbeing of women and children - the building blocks of healthy communities.
-Among our achievements, in 2022 we announced a commitment to Feed More FamiliesTM with a pledge to donate 1 billion pounds of food to charities by 2028.
-President's Choice Children's Charity[TM] reached more than 800,000 children through in-school nutrition programs, and is ambitiously working to feed 1 million kids annually by 2025.
-And, the LOVE YOU by Shoppers Drug Mart[TM] program continues to offer support for women's health and access to care - through investments in priorities like menstrual equity, mental health, and domestic violence relief.
+Advancing social equity is a similarly pressing Fighting climate change is society's most challenge, especially as both the country and pressing challenge, and our commitments reflect the world grapple with levels of economic the urgency of this issue.
+We were among the uncertainty not experienced in a generation.
+For first in Canada to set a target for achieving netus, positive change means supporting the health zero carbon emissions for scope 1 and 2 (by and wellbeing of women and children - the 2040), and scope 3 (by 2050).
+Achieving this building blocks of healthy communities.
+Among goal alone will have far-reaching implications our achievements, in 2022 we announced a for our entire industry and will help improve our commitment to Feed More Families[TM] with a Canadian and international supply chain. pledge to donate 1 billion pounds of food to charities by 2028.
+President's Choice Children's Beyond carbon emissions, we are also tackling Charity[TM] reached more than 800,000 children plastic and food waste.
+In 2022 alone, we through in-school nutrition programs, and assessed the recyclability of over 10,000 control is ambitiously working to feed 1 million kids brand and in-store packaging products relative annually by 2025.
+And, the LOVE YOU by to the Consumer Goods Forum's Golden Design Shoppers Drug Mart[TM] program continues to Rules, which we were instrumental in developing. offer support for women's health and access We have already reached 35% compliance, to care - through investments in priorities like with a detailed path to full compliance by 2025. menstrual equity, mental health, and domestic And, to fight food insecurity and food waste, violence relief.